Concordium/concordium-dapp-examples/trackAndTrace/sponsored-transaction-service/README.md

  - `POST /api/submitTransaction`

-The overall flow is that the user signs a sponsored message in the browser wallet (or mobile wallet via walletConnect) and sends the signature together with some input parameters to this backend server via the above endpoint.
+The overall flow is that the user signs a sponsored message in the browser wallet (or mobile wallet via walletConnect) and sends the signature together with some input parameters to this service via the above endpoint.
-The backend creates a sponsored transaction and submits it to the `permit` function in the provided smart contract.
+The service creates a sponsored transaction and submits it to the `permit` function in the provided smart contract.
-The backend returns the transaction hash to the frontend.
+The service returns the transaction hash to the frontend.
-This backend server has to have access to a blockchain node and an account (with its associated private key) that is funded with some CCD to submit the sponsored transaction to the chain.
+This service has to have access to a blockchain node and an account (with its associated private key) that is funded with some CCD to submit the sponsored transaction to the chain.
 The sponsor account wallet will pay for the transaction fees.

 The endpoint expects a JSON body with the fields shown in the example below: